bharadhwajcn/cinch-charts/docs/multi-line-chart.md

 **Attributes**

-* **value**  - The threshold value above which the plotpoint icon needs to be changed.
+* **value**  - Array of threshold value where each represents the value of corresponding line.
-    + Expected Value: An integer.
+    + Expected Value: An array of integers.
 * **icon** - To specify the details of the icons used as plot points.
-    - **url** - The URL for the image that need to be used as plot point.
+    - **url** - The URL for the image that need to be used as threshold plot point.
         + Expected Value: The URL to the image, either relative path or whole URL.
-If no URL is provided and `show` is set to `true`, the color of the line is set as plot point.
     - **toBase64** - To specify whether the image needs to be converted to Base64.
         + Expected Value: Boolean. `true` or `false`.
     - **width**  - Defines the width of the plot point image.